 There are various roles in software engineering careers and a wide range of duties depending on the type and size of the company.
 Some engineers have the vision to create software, analyze computer user needs, or construct flowcharts to conceptualize solutions, while other engineers collaborate with programmers, perform usability testing, and supervise upgrades and maintenance.

 No matter what role a graduate chooses for their career, each demands diverse and thorough technical expertise.

-The United States Department of Labor, Bureau of Labor Statistics (BLS), predicts demand for software engineers to grow 22 percent through 2022, with employment of applications developers projected to grow 23 percent as technology continues to diversify the demand for software.
+The US Department of Labor’s Bureau of Labor Statistics (BLS) predicts demand for software engineers to grow 22% through 2022, with employment of applications developers projected to grow 23% as technology continues to diversify the demand for software.
 This includes industries such as healthcare and new solutions for growing mobile applications and computer security.
-Additionally, software engineering careers will expand in areas where products are becoming computerized such as appliances and cars.
+Additionally, software engineering careers will expand in areas where products are becoming computerized, such as appliances and cars.

 Students planning to obtain a doctoral degree can do so at Florida Tech, continuing their research and established connections and affiliations without moving to a new university.
 Scholarships are available for full-time doctoral graduate research assistants.